 The beginning was modest, but through word of mouth and exposure at a few concerts, the band began to grow.
 By 1984 the band had nearly doubled in size and performed three or four concerts a year.
 It took another six years for the band to again double in size and have a fairly well rounded instrumentation.
 In 1998, William Gourley began conducting the band and brought it to the high level it is today.
-Now at the ripe old age of 35, the band has 85 (+) members and a full complement of instruments.
+The band averages 85 members with a full complement of instruments.

 The band toured Europe extensively in the summer of 2001, performing concerts in Vienna, Zagreb, Venice, Verona, and Florence.
 More recently, the band toured Ireland in the summer of 2016 with concerts in Dublin, Killarney, and Galway.

 The band rehearses on Thursday evenings and performs four concerts per season.
 As part of the band's community outreach mission, members form smaller ensembles and perform at senior centers throughout Washtenaw County during their Evening of Ensembles concerts in January and February.